clojure-emacs/squiggly-clojure/README.md

 If something mysterious is happening, you may find it helpful to look at the `*nrepl-messages...` buffers, where CIDER silently logs all traffic between EMACS and Clojure.
+Note, per the [cider docs](https://cider.readthedocs.io/en/latest/troubleshooting/) that you must have such logging turned on, either by setting `nrepl-log-messages` to true or running `nrepl-toggle-message-logging`.
 Among other things, you'll find here the Clojure expressions that were evaluated to initiate the checking, e.g.

 ~~~